 - 2. Download the Apple Mail Remote Training script file.
 Open it in Script Editor (a.k.a.
 AppleScript Editor) and add your account name(s) at the top. - 3.
 You can test that the script works by running it in Script Editor; it should move any messages in the TrainGood mailbox to the inbox and any messages in the TrainSpam mailbox to the Spam mailbox.
 Errors will be reported in the All Messages section of the Console application. - 4.
 Go to Mail's Preferences window and create a new rule at the top of the list (above the SpamSieve rule) called Remote Training.
+(The rule's name must not start with SpamSieve.)
 The conditions should say: